 Peretti has more than 16 years’ experience as an information security professional and lawyer in a career that has included positions as director of PwC’s cyber forensic services group and senior litigator for the U.S. Department of Justice’s Computer Crime and Intellectual Property Section.
 A frequent speaker and writer on cybersecurity, Peretti will be addressing an upcoming conference on “Surveillance, Privacy, and Data Across Borders,” sponsored by Georgia Tech’s Sam Nunn School of International Affairs, Institute for Information Security & Privacy, and Scheller College of Business, in addition to having a recent paper on “Working with Law Enforcement in the Aftermath of a Breach: Understanding Where Interests are Aligned and Where they Diverge,” publish on the LawFare Blog, which focuses on national security law and is published in partnership with the Brookings Institution.

-In addition to Peretti and Zweiback, the new group includes Alston & Bird senior counsel Peter Swire.
+In addition to Peretti, the new group includes Alston & Bird senior counsel Peter Swire.
 One of the country’s foremost authorities on U.S. surveillance law and a leading voice on issues of international mutual legal assistance, Swire is the Huang Professor of Law and Ethics at the Georgia Tech Scheller College of Business and senior fellow of the Future of Privacy Forum and was one of five members of the White House Review Group on Intelligence and Communications Technology, formed after the Edward Snowden revelations.